 User Switch Input Function:

 Select the functionality for the User Switch Input Function.
-The User Switch Input can either be used to trigger the internal FIC logger or switch between calibrations in the dual calibration mode.
+The User Switch Input either can be used to trigger the internal F/IC logger or switch between calibrations in the dual calibration mode.

 Injector Response Time: